chastis/metaprogramming/README.md

 ### Installing Cmd Utility

-If you want to use this program, you should download command line utility cmdline-ruby-formatter
+If you want to use this program, you should download command line utility

 For establishing you need to write in your terminal: